TRaSH-Guides/Guides/docs/Radarr/Tips/Radarr-rename-your-folders.md

 # How to rename your folders

+!!! info "The same basics can be used with Sonarr, just replace movies with series."

 If you need to rename your current folder names (for example, to a new naming scheme), you can do so with a little "magic trick".

 ![!radarr-wrong-folder-name](images/radarr-wrong-folder-name.png)